weholt/massiviu/README.md

     def some_method():
         with transaction.commit_on_success():
-            with MassContext(Person, connection) as cntx:
+            with DelayedContextFrom(Person) as cntx:
                 for item in somelist:
                     cntx.insert({'some_column': item.some_value, 'another_column': item.another_value})

 You can also cache items to delete::

-    with MassContext(Person, connection) as cntx:
+    with DelayedContextFrom(Person) as cntx:
         for person in person.objects.all():
             if person.likes_perl_more_than_python:
                 cntx.delete(person.id) # won't trigger anything